 Why you choose corporate FDs over bank FDs?

-As an investor you might be now thinking that why investing in corporate FDs over bank FDs are a good bet.
+As an investor, you might be now thinking that why investing in corporate FDs over bank FDs is a good bet.
 The reasons are discussed below:

-Interest rate: Corporate FDs pay higher interest rates than bank FDs, ranging from 4.3 to 9%, which is significantly higher than regular bank FDs, which currently range from 5 to 6%.
+Interest rate: Corporate FDs pay higher interest rates than bank FDs, ranging from 5.25 to 8% as of now, which is significantly higher than regular bank FDs, which currently range from 5 to 6%.
 Senior citizens are also eligible to get higher interest rates from corporate FDs.

 Credit worthiness: Credit rating firms, such as CRISIL, ICRA, and CARE, determine the credit scores of issuing firms as they release corporate FDs.
 Credit scores, on the other side, are not valid for bank FDs.